 What is my relationship to French and how well do I speak it?

-One of my greatest memories growing up in New York was attending weekly language exchanges at several language clubs throughout the city.
-Among these gatherings, the one at Victor’s Café on New York’s Upper West Side, held on Sunday mornings, stands out.
-This club was founded by renowned radio personality Barry Farber, who was fluent in at least 25 languages and author of How To Learn Any Language.
-At the conclusion of our weekly language exchange sessions, we would each tell the same joke in a different language.
-The joke involved a mouse chasing a hapless cat.
-Although I don’t remember all the details, the punchline had the mouse explaining to the cat the importance of learning foreign languages.
-I often volunteered to tell the joke in French.
+One of my greatest memories growing up in New York City was taking part in weekly meetups at several language clubs throughout the city.
+Among these gatherings, the one at Victor’s Café on the Upper West Side, held on Sunday mornings, stands out.
+The club was founded by renowned radio personality Barry Farber, who was fluent in at least 25 languages and author of How To Learn Any Language.
+I had the pleasure of meeting Barry many times, and his command of not only foreign languages but his own native English was remarkable.
+He was an eloquent communicator who could hold your attention and make whatever he was talking about interesting, and his weekly presence was a real treat just as much as the tasty Cuban sandwiches and the fine company of fellow members.
+At the end of our weekly meetings, we would each tell the same joke in a different language.
+The joke involved a cat chasing a mouse.
+Although I don’t remember all the details, the punchline concluded with the mouse explaining to the cat the importance of knowing a foreign languages.
+I often volunteered to relate the anecdote in French.
 Immersing myself in the beauty of the French language during these sessions was both enlightening and inspiring.
 I’m also a former employee of Librairie de France (1991-1992 & 1995), where I spent weekends engaging with customers eager to learn French or find captivating reads in the language.
-For a while, sessions were also held on Saturday mornings at Délices de France, a remarkable deli-restaurant in Midtown on 40th and Madison, offering the best in French sweets and pastries as a bonus to the titillating conversations we had.
+For a while, sessions were also held on Saturday mornings at Délices de France, a chic and cozy deli-restaurant in Midtown on 40th and Madison, offering the best in French sweets and pastries as a bonus to the engaging conversations we had.
 My passion for French remains unwavering, and I relish every opportunity to deepen my knowledge and share my love for it with others.
 I first learned French when I was 12 years old, and to this day I speak it fluently.

 And now…